Part 1

 the vacuum bag.

-- Insert the brass barbed valve core that is included with the valve stem.
+- Insert the brass barbed valve that is included with the bag stem.
 Proceed

 carefully since the edges of the barbs are sharp.
 Once inserted, the valve core is